Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 "It’s a different beast this time.
 Very different," Miller promised.
 "We have a definite mission and need, a clearer idea of the requirements and, importantly, JETS team members will be a critical counterpart to the guys in the spacesuits, the HEAT teams as we’re calling them now."

-"I kinda have my sights set on *being* one of those guys in the spacesuit…" Walsh said.
-"Hell, I already got selected and then busted my arm…"
+"I kinda have my sights set on *being* one of those guys in the spacesuit..."
+Walsh said.
+"Hell, I already got selected and then busted my arm..."

 "Well, hear me out."
 Miller selected a file on his tablet and handed it over.
 "How old are you, Walsh?
 Twenty-eight?"

-"That’s right…"
+"That’s right..."

 "You *were* briefed on the built-in declining efficiency of Cruezzir-D, right?"

 Tiny nodded reluctantly.

-"So even if you head down to Huntsville *today* you’re never really going to feel the full benefit of Crue-D enhanced training…" Miller said.
+"So even if you head down to Huntsville *today* you’re never really going to feel the full benefit of Crue-D enhanced training..."
+Miller said.

 "Begging your pardon sir, but bullshit.
 Firth’s was about my age when he started the Crude.
 A little older even, and *look* at the guy."